LucasTavaresA/SingleComment.nvim/README.md

 ## Features

+1. Supports
-1. Supports counts like 5{comment} and commenting in front of the current line
+   - counts like 5{comment} and dotrepeat
+   - commenting in front of the current line
+   - toggling a comment in front/top of the current line

-2. Simplest plugin of them all **~100 loc**, has all the fancy features
+2. Simplest plugin of them all **~150 loc** in a single file

 3. Compatible with [nvim-ts-context-commentstring](https://github.com/JoosepAlviste/nvim-ts-context-commentstring), turns its results into single line comments, **See how to enable it below**